 By Bus: South Africa's major coach companies Greyhound, Intercape and Translux offer reliable and affordable intercity transport.
 Note that South Africa's size makes for long journeys - e.g. 20hrs between Cape Town and Johannesburg.

 By Car: Driving is a good option given the long distances between major cities.
 The road conditions in South Africa are generally very good.
 Be aware that many rural roads are not fenced off so animals can stray freely run into the road.
 Car rental companies operate in all major cities, airports and at the Kruger National Park.

 Visitors to Kruger Park and game farms in the Northern Province and Mpumalanga should use anti-malarials and mosquito repellent to minimise the risk of contracting the disease.

 Tap water is generally safe to drink throughout South Africa.
 In rural areas, however, you are advised not to drink tap water and wash fresh fruit before eating.

 Should your nationality not be listed above, kindly contact our dedicated consultants for assistance.

+In the Johannesburg area, 2000m above sea level, summers are hot with showers, and the winters dry and chilly.
 Along the subtropical Kwa-Zulu Natal coast, summers are hot and humid with mild winters.

-Cape Town has a Mediterranean climate, with rainfall during the winter and long, mellow summer days.
+Cape Town has a Mediterranean climate with rainfall during the winter and long, mellow summer days.